akaszynski/keepa/README.rst

 This Python library allows you to interface with the API at `Keepa
 <https://keepa.com/>`_ to query for Amazon product information and
 history.
 It also contains a plotting module to allow for plotting of a product.

-See API pricing at `Keepa API <https://keepa.com/#!api>`_.
+Sign up for `Keepa Data Access <https://get.keepa.com/d7vrq>`_.

-Documentation can be found on readthedocs at `keepa Documentation <https://keepaapi.readthedocs.io/en/latest/>`_.
+Documentation can be found at`keepa Documentation <https://keepaapi.readthedocs.io/en/latest/>`_.

 Requirements
 ------------
-This library is compatible with Python >= 3.8 and requires:
+This library is compatible with Python >= 3.9 and requires:

 - ``numpy``
 - ``aiohttp``